guanqiliang/guanqiliang.github.com/index.md

 [07/2024] I successfully defended my PhD!

-[07/2024] Awarded the IEEE RAS Travel Grant for IROS2024.

 [11/2023] Achieved First Prize in the SSE Doctoral Research Award.

 [10/2023] Received the Excellent Poster Award at the Graduate Research Forum of The Chinese University of Hong Kong, Shenzhen.